Ivanclj/Smile/README.md

-DEBUG = True  # Keep True for debugging, change to False when moving to production LOGGING_CONFIG = "config/logging/local.conf"  # Path to file that configures Python logger SQLALCHEMY_DATABASE_URI # URL for database that contains bank customers PORT = 3002  # What port to expose app on - CHANGE TO 3000 if running on RDS HOST = "127.0.0.1" # Host IP for the app - CHANGE TO "0.0.0.0" if running on RDS
+DEBUG = True  # Keep True for debugging, change to False when moving to production LOGGING_CONFIG = "config/logging/local.conf"  # Path to file that configures Python logger SQLALCHEMY_DATABASE_URI # URL for database that contains bank customers PORT = 3000  # What port to expose app on
+HOST = "0.0.0.0" # Host IP for the app
 ```